kopaka1822/Falcor/README.md

 * Deep shadow samples: number of shadow samples that will be used for the self shadowing of particles.
 For a real-time application, this should be replaced with filterable deep shadow maps like fourier opacity maps.
 However, for simplicity we used (expensive) ray traced shadows.
 * Shadow: enables shadows
 * Random Colors: gives each billboard a random color.
 This can be used to see how well weighted-blended OIT behaves even with different colored particles.
+* Soft Particles (Particle only): Uses the soft particle technique to smoothly fade out particles near objects
+* Use weighted OIT (Particle only): Uses weighted OIT with any-hit ray tracing (approximate result)

 ### Current constraints
 * Only a single billboard type is supported at once.
 The active type is defined in BILLBOARD_TYPE and can be: BILLBOARD_TYPE_IMPOSTOR, BILLBOARD_TYPE_PARTICLE or BILLBOARD_TYPE_SPHERICAL.